FoglyOgly/Meowth/README.md

 3. Raid coordination: several methods of interacting with Meowth allow users to declare themselves as interested in, on the way to, or at a raid.
 These are compiled into lists that let users easily determine the size of the current raid party.
 Each reported raid gets its own channel that is deleted when the reported time on the raid expires.
 Meowth also queries Google Maps to get a guess of the raid location (no access to the game means no list of gyms).
 4. Optional team management and new member welcome functions.

-## Directions for inviting a remotely hosted Meowth to your server:
+## Directions for inviting a remotely hosted Meowth to your server (without Huntr integration):
 1. Be a user with the "Manage Server" permission on the server you're trying to invite Meowth to, or get such a person to follow these directions.
 The server owner will have to do the configure process anyway, so you might as well get that person.
 2. Follow this link: https://discordapp.com/oauth2/authorize?client_id=346759953006198784&scope=bot&permissions=268822608 and select your server.
 3. In your server, type !configure if you are the server owner.
 Meowth will DM you and ask you some questions about your time zone, what functions you want to enable, what channels you want to restrict certain functions to, and what locations to insert to Google Maps queries (these are channel-specific).
 Do NOT send anything to your server while in this process as a few times Meowth is just waiting to see any message from you.
 If you make a mistake just type !configure in your server to start over.